 By: Dave Olsen

 A small adjustment in metallurgy causes significant changes in performance.
-This recognition of other properties has led to the use of Aluminum Bronzes for a variety of parts requiring strength, hardness, resistance to wear and galling, low magnetic permeability, resistance to cavitation, erosion, softening, and oxidation at elevated temperatures.
-These properties, together with ease of weldability, have greatly extended the fields of application for Aluminum Bronze.
+This recognition of other properties has led to the use of Aluminum Bronzes for a variety of parts.
+Including parts requiring strength, hardness, resistance to wear and galling, low magnetic permeability, resistance to cavitation, erosion, softening, and oxidation at elevated temperatures.
+These aluminum bronze properties, together with ease of weldability, have greatly extended the fields of application for Aluminum Bronze.

 Common Aluminum Bronze alloys and some typical applications:

 - C95200 is a highly ductile material with good corrosion resistance.
-This is ideally suited for bushings, bearings, light duty gears, wear plates, low-pressure piping, pump columns, and containers.
+This is ideally suited for bushings, bearings, light-duty gears, wear plates, low-pressure piping, pump columns, and containers.

 - C95400 offers high yield and tensile strength, extraordinary toughness, and exceptional resistance to wear, fatigue, and deformation.
-This all-purpose alloy is widely used in chemical, marine, aircraft, and machine tools as gears, bushings and bearings, pumps, and valves.
+This all-purpose alloy is widely used in chemical, marine, aircraft, and machine tools such as gears, bushings and bearings, pumps, and valves.

 - C95500 is one of the toughest of the non-ferrous alloys.
 It serves the same industries as C95400 with higher strength, hardness, and corrosion resistance, though it has a slightly lower impact toughness.